Financial Ombudsman Service sets out its plans for service delivery and reforms for the year ahead

-The Financial Ombudsman Service received over 270,000 new complaints about financial businesses in the 2019/20 financial year, new figures published today show.
+The Financial Ombudsman Service received over 270,000 new complaints about financial businesses, new figures published today show.

 PPI remained the most complained about product, with over 122,000 complaints about PPI received by the service, including a spike in complaints following the FCA’s August deadline for consumers to complain to businesses about PPI.